yalimohammadi/yalimohammadi.github.io/_pages/about.md

   - /about.html
 ---

-Hey!
-I’m Yeganeh, a Ph.D. student at Stanford University in the [Operations Research](https://or.stanford.edu/)  group at MS&E. I am very fortunate to be advised by [Amin Saberi](http://stanford.edu/~saberi/).
+I am a Ph.D. candidate at Stanford University in the  [Operations Research](https://or.stanford.edu/) group within the department of Management Science & Engineering, where I am advised by [Amin Saberi](http://stanford.edu/~saberi/).
 Before coming to Stanford, I received my B.Sc. in Computer Engineering with a minor in Mathematics from the [Sharif University of Technology](http://www.en.sharif.edu/).